 With all the talk about social media, it can be easy to question whether or not a website should be the hub of your online presence.
 After all, with 1.7 billion worldwide users on Facebook, won’t a business Facebook Page work just as well?

 A Facebook Page Is A Lot Like A Business Website, Right?

-Building a strong business presence on one or more social networks is great.
-But don’t assume that what you build there and can do today, will remain the same for as long as your business is around.
+While building a strong business presence on one or more social networks is great, don’t assume that what you build there and can do today, will remain the same for as long as your business is around.

 What you can do today on any social network, including Facebook, can change in the blink of an eye.
 As networks grow and evolve the rules of the game, especially for businesses, change.

 Down the road, you likely won’t have the organic or free reach you have today.
 This is already true on Facebook.
 Certain actions you may be able to take today may not be available down the road.